bucs110b1fall21/final-project-fgm-programming/README.md

         * ![class diagram](assets/class_diagram.jpg)
     * This does not need to be overly detailed, but should show how your code fits into the Model/View/Controller paradigm.
 * Classes
-    * controller -  , ControllerWithSubloops - , Enemy - The object that must be destroyed by the player, moves down from the top of the screen, Player - The character that is controllled by the player and can fire projectiles at enemies, as well as move left and right, Projectile - This will be the object fired by the player at the enemy, when it hits the enemy they are destroyed
+    * controller - Runs the game and its processes required for the game , ControllerWithSubloops - , Enemy - The object that must be destroyed by the player, moves down from the top of the screen, Player - The character that is controlled by the player and can fire projectiles at enemies, as well as move left and right, Projectile - This will be the object fired by the player at the enemy, when it hits the enemy they are destroyed

 ## Project Structure *(Software Lead)*